cosmscan/cosmscan-rs/README.md

-## Cosmoscout
+## Cosmscan
-Cosmoscout is an explorer service for cosmos based blockchain.
+Cosmscan is an explorer service for cosmos based blockchain.

 It's inherently built for enterprise-level.